willduff/mixedreality-enthusiast-guide/docs/troubleshooting-windows-mixed-reality.md

 ### The Motion controllers firmware update takes significantly longer than two minutes.

-Check the [Bluetooth Best Practices section](troubleshooting-windows-mixed-reality.md#bluetooth-best-practices) below.
+Check the [Bluetooth FAQs](motion-controller-problems.md#how-can-i-tell-if-im-using-bluetooth-technology).
 Poor Bluetooth link quality is usually the cause of these problems.

 ### I just inserted fresh batteries but the controller virtual battery level does not indicate full level.